phloreenm/MP1-CultureCoffee-CI-CoBC-FM/readme-files/docs/testing.md

 ### ***Manual Testing:***
 * During testing, I've used different browsers to ensure cross-compatibility.
-The desktop browsers used by myself were:
+The desktop browsers I've used were:
 #### Mobile Devices Browsers (Smartphone and Tablet):
 - Chrome
 - Firefox